akhule/akhule/README.md

 - 👋 Hi, I’m @akhule
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Dart (Flutter)
-- 💞️ I’m looking to collaborate on Blockchain Energy Trading
+- 💞️ I’m looking to collaborate on exciting projects that harness the power of technology and drive innovation.
-- 📫 How to reach me at akhulemguga.am@gmail.com
+- 📫 Can reach me at akhulemguga.am@gmail.com

 <!---
 akhule/akhule is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.